johnbintz/jasmine-headless-webkit/index.md

 If you don't want this behavior, pass in `--no-full-run` and filtered runs will be the only thing that runs when you request one.

+## Running the runner from a Ruby program

+You can call the runner from Ruby:

+{% highlight ruby %}

+{% endhighlight %}

 ## Automated testing during development

 `jasmine-headless-webkit` works best when it's running all the time, re-running tests when you update the appropriate files.
 If you use [Guard](https://github.com/guard/guard/), install [`guard-jasmine-headless-webkit`](http://github.com/guard/guard-jasmine-headless-webkit/)
 and run `guard init jasmine-headless-webkit` to add the necessary bits to your `Guardfile` to test a Rails 3.1 (or a well-structured Rails 3.0) app.

-Support for Autotest is built-in.
-All you need to do is create a `.jasmine-headless-webkit` file in your project directory and Autotest will pick up that you want to use it for Jasmine. _(this only works by itself or with RSpec at the moment)_
+Support for Autotest is deprecated and no new features will be added to the Autotest runners unless provided by other users.

 ## Rake tasks